 The South Carolina State Law Enforcement Division publishes compressive annual crime reports.
 They include data on race.
 Even includes a “Hispanic” category for offenders.

 The Tennessee Bureau of Investigation operate a crime statistics interactive dashboard.
-It does not list homicides.

 The Wisconsin Department of Justice has an online dashboard that list homicides per county.